Memo for Ciona inland culture (ver. 2003/Nov.)

 The two products, Microfeast and Spirulina, can be imported.

 At least, SZN (Naples, Italy) and Nori's lab.
-(Kyoto, Japan) import the products from the USA company.
+(Kyoto, Japan)

 SALT CREEK, INC.